iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 ---
-title: Don't Just Track Your Experiments, Version Them
+title: Don't Just Track Your ML Experiments, Version Them
 date: 2021-12-07
 description: >
-  Versioning experiments combines the benefits of version control and experiment tracking.
+  ML experiment brings together the benefits of traditional code versioning and modern day experiment tracking, super charging your ability to reproduce and iterate on your work.
 descriptionLong: >
-  With experiment versioning, you can take ML experiment tracking to the next level, making it easy and powerful to save, compare, and reproduce experiments at scale in ways that neither traditional software version control nor existing experiment tracking tools can.
+  ML experiment versioning takes experiment tracking to the next level.
+Track experiments as code, reproduce and incrementally update experiments, and keep experiments distributed to share however you want.
+Iterate on your experiments at scale in ways that neither traditional software version control nor existing experiment tracking tools can.
 picture:
 pictureComment:
 author: dave_berenbaum